-In A Midsummer Night’s Dream, for example, the woods outside Athens are the realm of the fairies and spirits.
+In A Midsummer Night’s Dream, to take one example, the woods outside Athens are the realm of the fairies and spirits.
 Shakespeare was well-versed in Ovid, a Roman poet who lived during the reign of Augustus.
 Ovid is today best known for the Metamorphoses, a 15-book continuous mythological narrative

-The Symbolism Of The Forest In British Children’s Literature
+The Symbolism Of The Forest In 20th Century British Children’s Literature

 The second chapter of Francis Spufford’s memoir of reading, The Child That Books Built, is called ‘The Forest’.
 Spufford makes the following points and more:

 - In a literary forest you know that you can find all manner of wild creatures, travellers, knights and kings, youngest sons and so on.
 These other people and dangers are never far away, but in any particular story you may not intersect.
 The nature of the forest is that you are alone in it.
 Merlyn and Mole (from Wind In The Willows) will never meet.
 You have no resources except yourself.

 - There are encounters, of course.
 The creatures you meet will be tests.
 You never come out the same person you were when you went in.
 (See The Three Types Of Modern Myth, in which the forest is an important setting.)

 - Kenneth Grahame called his forest the ‘Wild Wood’.
 This is a concept that endured in Europe into the middle ages, a.k.a.
 The Old English Jungle.
 In these old stories (fairy tales, Robin Hood etc.) there was an almost moralised distinction between what was wild and what was tame.
 In the wildwood anything might happen.
 The Saxons represented a fearful disorder, thought of as wreckers and enemies of orderliness.